 - Close all the doors and turn the ignition on.
 Keep all doors closed throughout this procedure. - 2.
-Press and hold LOCK on the power door lock switch on the driver's door through Step 4. - Press the LOCK button on the remote keyless entry transmitter to enter the programming mode.
+Press and hold LOCK on the power door lock switch on the driver's door through Step 4. - Press the button with the lock symbol on the remote keyless entry transmitter to enter the programming mode.
 The memory door lock mode will remain in the current mode. - 4.
-Press the LOCK button on the transmitter again.
-Each time the transmitter's LOCK button is pressed, the mode will advance by one, going from Mode 3 to Mode 0 to Mode 1, etc.

-For each press of the LOCK button, the door locks will activate in the same manner they would activate in the corresponding memory door lock mode.
-For example, pressing the LOCK button on the transmitter to advance to Mode 2 would result in all doors locking and then, only the driver's door would unlock.
-For Mode 0, no locking or unlocking will occur.

-Release the power door lock switch and turn the ignition off.
+Press the button with the lock symbol on the transmitter again.
+Each time the button with the lock symbol is pressed, the mode will advance by one, going from Mode 3 to Mode 0 to Mode 1, etc. - For each press of the button with the lock symbol, the door locks will activate in the same manner they would activate in the corresponding memory door lock mode.
+For example, pressing the button with the lock symbol on the transmitter to advance to Mode 2 would result in all doors locking and then, only the driver's door would unlock.
+For Mode 0, no locking or unlocking will occur. - Release the power door lock switch and turn the ignition off.
 The automatic door locks will remain in the most recent mode selected.

-You can also program the memory door locks feature using the Driver Information Center.
+You can also program the automatic door locks feature using the Driver Information Center.
 See "Driver Information Center Personal Choice Programming" in the Index.